carbon-language/carbon-lang/docs/design/generics/details.md

     play_count.Find(Song("Thriller"));
 ```

-Since the `Find` function is generic, it can only use the capabilities that
+Since the `Find` function is a checked generic, it can only use the capabilities
-`HashMap` requires of `KeyT` and `ValueT`.
-This allows us to evaluate when we
+that `HashMap` requires of `KeyT` and `ValueT`.
+This allows us to evaluate when
-can convert between two different arguments to a parameterized type.
+we can convert between two different arguments to a parameterized type.
 Consider
 two adapters of `Song` that implement `Hashable`:

 ```